spotlightify/spotlightify/README.md

 | Device   | Select device for music playback | device        | None          |
 | Exit     | Exits the application            | exit          | None          |
 ```
+**On first start up, Spotlightify will cache all of your liked and playlist songs, caching both song information and album art.
+So keep the app open for at least 10 minutes so that all your songs can be cached.**

 ## Built With
 - <a href="https://spotipy.readthedocs.io/en/2.12.0/" target="_blank">Spotipy</a> - A Spotify API wrapper for Python